-A minor stream is a first-order or second-order stream or part thereof that does not permanently flow2, and any stream of part thereof that is not identified as a watercourse in the hydroline spatial data.
+A minor stream is a first-order or second-order stream or part thereof that does not permanently flow 2, and any stream of part thereof that is not identified as a watercourse in the hydroline spatial data.
 Minor streams are defined in the harvestable rights orders.
-For more information please visit the Department of Planning and Environment website.
+For more information, please visit NSW DCCEEW website.

 The Strahler stream ordering system is the method used to determine the watercourses and the order of a stream.
-The system is explained in the description and image below:
+The system is explained in the description and image:

-- Starting at the top of a catchment, any watercourse that has no other watercourses flowing into it is classed as a first-order stream (1). - Where two first-order streams join, the stream becomes a second-order stream (2). - If a second-order stream is joined by a first-order watercourse - it remains a second-order stream. - When two or more second-order streams join they form a third-order stream(3). - A third-order stream does not become a fourth-order stream until it is joined by another third-order stream and so on.
+- Starting at the top of a catchment, any watercourse that has no other watercourses flowing into it is classed as a first-order stream (1). - Where two first-order streams join, the stream becomes a second-order stream (2). - If a second-order stream is joined by a first-order watercourse - it remains a second-order stream. - When two or more second-order streams join they form a third-order stream (3). - A third-order stream does not become a fourth-order stream until it is joined by another third-order stream and so on.